 Peonies are prized for their gorgeous, colorful flowers that bloom briefly but spectacularly in spring and summer.
-Grown as perennial herbaceous flowers and shrubs, peonies are associated with romance and compassion.
 And if you want the best blooms, it’s essential to water peonies correctly.
-In this article, we’ll run through everything you need to know about when and how to water peonies.
+In this article, I’ll run through everything you need to know about when and how to water peonies.

 - How to Water Peonies